History of the bicycle: 1817 to 1819: The Draisine or Velocipede

-The concept was picked up by a number of British cartwrights; the most notable was Denis Johnson of London announcing in late 1818 that he would sell an improved model.
+The concept was picked up by a number of British cartwrights; the most notable was Denis Johnson of London, who announced in late 1818 that he would sell an improved model.
 Johnson called his machine as a pedestrian curricle or velocipede, but the public preferred nicknames like "hobby-horse", after the children's toy or, worse still, "Dandy horse", after the foppish men, then called dandies, who often rode them.
 Johnson's machine was an improvement on Drais's, being notably more elegant: his wooden frame had a serpentine shape instead of Drais's straight one, allowing the use of larger wheels without raising the rider's seat, but was still the same design.

-During the summer of 1819, the "hobby-horse", thanks in part to Johnson's marketing skills and better patent protection, became the craze and fashion in London society.
-The dandies, the Corinthians of the Regency, adopted it, and therefore the poet John Keats referred to it as "the nothing" of the day.
-Riders wore out their boots surprisingly rapidly, and the fashion ended within the year, after riders on pavements (sidewalks) were fined two pounds.